Gmright2-coll/Help.DRC.congo-/README.md

 # Help.DRC.congo-

-Welcome everyone we really glad to see how much you Care for people in congo it's to sand to see how most the people lose everything But our organization is working on everything we can , to see if At list to see if we can be able to help however We can
+Welcome everyone we really glad to see how much you Care for people in congo it's to sad to see how most the people lose everything But our organization is working on everything we can , to see if At list to see if we can be able to help however We can
  ![F54B8A6A-877C-45C4-B184-50DF63F3FB0C](https://user-images.githubusercontent.com/59498844/82209982-d8bce180-98d3-11ea-96f2-2636fe369856.jpeg)